-In January 1926, twenty-one-year-old Ayn Rand fled the Soviet Union with dreams of becoming a fiction writer.
+In 1926, twenty-year-old Ayn Rand fled the Soviet Union with dreams of becoming a fiction writer.
 More than four decades later, having reached America and achieved her ambition, she was invited to address the Russian people in her native language through the Voice of America radio service, whose signals reached deep inside the dictatorship’s borders.
 This is the story of that remarkable 1968 interview.

 Voice of America’s reach

 The U.S. government started Voice of America as German-language counterpropaganda against the Nazis in 1942, but by the end of World War II it had expanded to forty languages broadcasting across the globe.
 In 1947, as tensions rose between the U.S. and the Soviets, Voice of America began its Russian-language service.1 “The Voice,” as it was commonly called, addressed two hundred million people ruled by a Communist dictatorship.

 In the tightly controlled world of the Soviet Union, all Western media was censored, with “penalties that ranged from administrative fines to jail sentences.”2 Because owning a shortwave radio could arouse suspicion, some Russians buried their radios, digging them out again as needed.3 Millions of Russians accepted these risks for a chance to hear the Voice of America Jazz Hour.4 But VOA also presented four daily programs for fourteen hours a day, including news and commentary on international events, while offering a window into American culture and ideas.
 VOA was dedicated to telling “the truth about the United States and its people.”5 Embed from Getty Images